RamonLiao/Blockchain_Specialization-UBSUNY/README.md

 #1.
 Introduction

 This repository are learning records of a professional course of blockchain offered by University at Buffalo and The State University of New York.
 The [Blockchain Specialization](https://www.coursera.org/specializations/blockchain#about) could be learned on Cousera.
 If you would like to understand blockchain, learn development, and join Web3, it's highly recommended!

 # 2. Courses and Assignment

-The speclizations comprises of 4 courses:
+The speclization comprises of 4 courses:

 | Courses                                                      | Note                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |